 “Fringe medicine” procedures, such as careless fat grafting to young peoples’ faces, are increasingly being offered by “cosmetic doctors” who are not Plastic Surgeons and are often not Board Certified by the American Board of Plastic Surgery.

-The field of Plastic Surgery is filled with greedy individuals who are looking to make a buck and who are not properly trained, certified and definitely NOT thinking ahead about what’s best for their patients in the long term!
+Fat grafting to the face is generally not recommended by board certified plastic surgeons.
 It is very difficult to remove fat from the face or under the delicate skin of the face because large quantities of fat are not normally stored there, and liposuction is not normally done in these locations.
 DO YOUR HOMEWORK!

-In my internationally Board Certified, conservative and safe Plastic Surgery opinion, the best way to augment the face is to have a dermal filler injected by an experienced injector such as Emily Sespaniak, NP of Horton SPA.
+If a patient is a candidate for aumentation to the face, I recommend dermal filler injections by an experienced injector such as Emily Sespaniak, NP of Horton SPA.
 Most dermal fillers are long-lasting (six months up to two years or longer), but can also be reversible by way of injecting an enzyme that will dissolve the product if the results are no longer wanted.